PerryPengLi/scraper/README.md

     I am also assuming that you have Firefox installed on the computer, Selenium can also control other popular browsers, like Google Chrome.
 But in this program, only Firefox control code is implemented.

-(3) Selenium is so easy to use that you only need the following 2 lines to start a Firefox browser and go to the CBOE page.
+(3) Selenium is very easy to use.
+You only need the following 2 lines to start a Firefox browser and go to the CBOE page.

       driver = webdriver.Firefox()
       driver.get("http://www.cboe.com/data/mktstat.aspx")

-Once the page is opened, use view page source in Firefox to find out that the date input box has Id "AllContent_ContentMain_ucMktStatCtl_txtDate"
+Once the page is loaded, use view page source in Firefox to find out that the date input box has Id "AllContent_ContentMain_ucMktStatCtl_txtDate"

 The following 4 line of code let you find the input field, clear it, and set a date.
 After submit() is called, the page will refresh with data for that date.
 This is how Selenium control the browser to automate the boring hand input.